The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

               * At least three seals increase your outgoing damage and healing by 5%.
 * Aim to get at least 2 unique seals to get the haste buff, while it's ideal to get 3 unique seals, it's not always optimal to redraw for it and the damage buff is a small gain compared to the haste buff.
 * Haste isn't the same as spellspeed so it will not increase DoT damage
-* You can hold Astrodyne for the 2 minute window, your 6 minute window will have two Astrodynes if you do this I suggest looking at Astrodyne and Cards timeline for an idea on how 2 minute Astrodyne works (Link here?)
+* You can hold Astrodyne for the 2 minute window, your 6 minute window will have two Astrodynes if you do this.
+I suggest looking at Astrodyne and Cards timeline for an idea on how 2 minute Astrodyne works.
 * Overwriting cards in the Arcana gauge is never worth it unless you know you won't gain another Astrodyne before the fight ends.